Skip to main content

 Wish Stories

-I wish to have a new room
+I wish to be a fairy

-I wish to have a new room
+I wish to be a fairy

-I wish to be a model
+I wish to be Godzilla

-I wish to be a model
+I wish to be Godzilla

 FAQ